ImperialCollegeLondon/paricia/docs/validation.md

 The following list shows the checks that are performed to decide if an entry is suspicious or not:

-- The time difference with respect to the previous point is the same (within some tolerance) than what is stated for the station.
+- The time difference with respect to the previous point is the same (within some tolerance) than the most common time difference for the requested time range.
-- The number of entries for the day is correct, i.e. the daily count fraction is 1.
+- The number of entries for the day is correct, i.e. the daily count fraction is 1, based on the same time difference.
 - The value is within the minimum and maximum.
 - The value does not differ too much with respect to the previous one.